An Action Language for Multi-Agent Domains: Foundations: Introduction

 In terms of related work, multi-agent actions have been explored in \emph{Dynamic Epistemic Logics (DEL)} (e.g., \cite{BaltagM04,HerzigLM05,vBenthem07,BenthemEK06,vanDitmarschHK07}).
 However, as discussed later in the paper, DEL does not offer an intuitive view of how to orchestrate or execute a single multi-agent action.
-In addition, the complex representation of multi-agent actions (akin to Kripke structures) drastically increases the number of possible multi-agent actions---thus, making it difficult to search for multi-agent action sequences.
+In addition, the complex representation of multi-agent actions---similar to a Kripke structure---drastically increases the number of possible multi-agent actions---thus, making it challenging to adopt a search-based approach in developing multi-agent action sequences to reach a given goal.
+It can be observed that several approaches to epistemic planning in multi-agent domains with focus on knowledge and beliefs of agents did employ an extension of PDDL rather than using DEL \citep{KominisG15,HFWL17,Muise+15,WanYFLX15,LiuL18}.

 The research in DEL has also not addressed some critical aspects of multi-agent search-based planning, such as the determination of the initial state of a planning domain instance.
-Moreover, research in DEL did not explore the link between the state of the world and the observability encoded in multi-agent actions, and hence preventing the dynamic evolution of the observational capabilities and awareness of agents with respect to future actions.
-In some ways, the DEL approach is similar to the formulations of belief updates (e.g., \cite{update1,kat92,delval94}), and most of the differences and similarities between belief updates and reasoning about actions carry over to the differences and similarities between DEL and our formulation of RAC in multi-agent domains.
+Moreover, research in DEL did not explore the link between the state of the world and the observability encoded in multi-agent actions, and hence preventing the dynamic evolution of the observational capabilities and awareness of the agents with respect to future actions.
+In some ways, the DEL approach is similar to the formulation of belief updates (e.g., \citep{update1,kat92,delval94}), and most of the differences and similarities between belief updates and reasoning about actions carry over to the differences and similarities between DEL and our formulation of RAC in multi-agent domains.
 We will elaborate on these differences in a later section of the paper.